 China raises 4 bln euros in bond deal

-HONG KONG, Nov 11 (Reuters) - China finalised a three-tranche bond deal worth 4 billion euros ($4.63 billion) on Thursday, according to a term sheet seen by Reuters.
+HONG KONG, Nov 11 (Reuters) - China finalised a three-tranche bond deal worth 4 billion euros ($4.63 billion) on Thursday, a term sheet seen by Reuters showed.

-The country's Ministry of Finance raised 1.5 billion euros in the three-year tranche, 1.5 billion euros in the seven-year and 1 billion euros in the 12-year tranche, the term sheet said.
+The finance ministry raised 1.5 billion euros in the three-year tranche, 1.5 billion euros in the seven-year and 1 billion euros in the 12-year tranche, it showed.

+Wang Sheng, head of investment banking at CICC, who worked on the deal, said the issuance would 'set a pricing benchmark for overseas Chinese companies' euro financing' as well as helping diversify investors' options to invest in China's economy.

+The deal attracted nearly 16 billion euro worth of orders across the tranches which was four times the total deal size, according to two sources with direct knowledge of the matter.

 Each of the tranches priced significantly cheaper than the guidance given to investors when the deal launched on Wednesday.